blockdeep/otter/docs/Demo.md

+# Otter Demo Guide

-## For the purpose of demo we'll go from using an APP contract, deploying governance for it and creating, voting, and executing a proposal on it.
+For the purpose of demo we'll go from using an APP contract, deploying governance for it and creating, voting, and executing a proposal on it.

 1. Ensure your app contract is deployed.
 For the demo we are using [Crowdfund contract](../contracts/crowdfund/).